postgresml/pgcat/CONFIG.md

 ### connect_timeout
 ```
 path: general.connect_timeout
-default: 5000 # milliseconds
+default: 1000 # milliseconds
 ```

-How long to wait before aborting a server connection (ms).
+How long the client waits to obtain a server connection before aborting (ms).
+This is similar to PgBouncer's `query_wait_timeout`.

 ### idle_timeout
 ```